christophelg/jeveldb/README.md

 * Built with Java 1.8
 * Use idiomatic java constructs
-* Only dependencies against guava, junit
+* Only has dependencies with guava and junit
 * Try to follow a TDD approach

 ## Specs